smooll-d/sclc/README.md

 >[!NOTE]
 >If you enable the script while on a Steam community page, it will not refresh for you, you have to refresh manually, so the script can be enabled, it will then set the language and refresh one more time.

+## To-Dos
+Hopefully I can implement these in the future so it's much easier to use the script:
+* [ ] Use browser language to set Steam's language so user doesn't have to edit the script and set it themself

 ## Support
 If you enjoy using this Userscript and it helps you, consider making a donation to my [Ko-Fi](https://ko-fi.com/smooll).